simonteozw/tp/docs/DeveloperGuide.md

         Use case resumes at step 1.

 **Use Case: UC11 - Deleting a Lesson**

+**Preconditions:** Lesson must exist in the app.

+**Guarantees:** Updated lesson list with the requested lesson removed.

 **MSS**

-1. User requests to edit a lesson
+1. User requests to delete a lesson
-2. TrackIt@NUS replaces the original lesson with the edited lesson
+2. TrackIt@NUS deletes the requested lesson

     Use case ends.